 Dynamic types and fields

 You can use different versions of your GraphQL schema for each operation.
-To do this, implement visible?(context) on the parts of your schema that will be conditionally accessible.
+To do this, add use GraphQL::Schema::Visibility and implement visible?(context) on the parts of your schema that will be conditionally accessible.
 Additionally, many schema elements have definition methods which are called at runtime by GraphQL-Ruby.
 You can re-implement those to return any valid schema objects.
-GraphQL-Ruby caches schema elements for the duration of the operation, but if you’re making external service calls to implement the methods below, consider adding a cache layer to improve the client experience and reduce load on your backend.

 At runtime, ensure that only one object is visible per name (type name, field name, etc.).
 (If .visible?(context) returns false, then that part of the schema will be hidden for the current operation.)